 - start of February – end of March: application deadlines

 - start of May: confirm you will be enrolling

 - start of July: Second wave application deadline

 Next steps after you are admitted to a Master’s degree in Ireland

-- Non-EU/EEA students: you need to apply for a visa online, write and sign a letter explaining why you need this visa, and have the letter of acceptance from the university in Ireland in which you’re about to study.
+- Non-EU/EEA students: you need to apply for a student visa online, write and sign a letter explaining why you need this visa, and have the letter of acceptance from the university in Ireland where you’re about to study.
 There are also a lot of fees and fund proof you need to submit, but please search for them yourself, because there are so many special provisions that writing them would make this bullet point longer than the whole article.
 The same goes for searching the work permit requirements.